raspiblitz/raspiblitz-docs/docs/faq/faq.md

 To store these files on the root directory of your SD card, you can use a computer with an SD card reader:
 1. Insert the SD card into your computer.
 2. Open the SD card directory (usually labeled as "boot" or similar).
-3. Create a `wifi` text file (without an ening like .txt - just the name) on the root directory of the SD card (not inside any folders).
+3. Create a `wifi` text file (without an ending like .txt - just the name) on the root directory of the SD card (not inside any folders).
 4. Within the file write the SSID (name of your WiFi network) on the first line and the WiFi password on the second line.
 Make sure there are no extra spaces or blank lines.
 Save this file and place it in the root directory of your SD card.

 Example content of the `wifi` file: